Benefits of Dried Blueberries

 Bones are made up of a variety of minerals including phosphorus and calcium.
 Blueberries are a good source of both these essential nutrients.

-When you combine a healthy diet rich in these foods with strength training, you’ll be supporting healthy bone structure for life.
+When you combine a healthy diet rich in these foods with strength training, you’ll be supporting healthy bone structure.

 2. They’re an Easy Way to Get Your Antioxidants In